 - Kubernetes is consistent with all the bare hardware and virtual hardware systems.
 Though, docker keeps varying with different OS.

 - Kubernetes supports manual up-gradation; users need to sit and modify the required zones to set the pre-existing level.
 On the other hand, Docker is slightly less work giving as one-click can sort it completely.

 - Kubernetes has more attention towards the application rather than the hardware as it treats all the hardware in one monotonic way.
 The way Docker deals with all this is different as the editions are defined and these communities have their methodology to contact and behave.

 - Kubernetes and Docker can work under the same hood.
 Kubernetes is here a leader to docker, but here information of the Command-line interface is required to situate the data separately.

-- Size of containers bearable in kubernetes is 300000 in total, not more than 5000 nodes.
-However, with docker, the count of containers is just 30000.
-It is one of the principal that cast different of all.
+- The size of containers bearable in Kubernetes is 300000 in total, not more than 5000 nodes.
+However, with Docker, the count of containers is just 30000.
+It is one of the principal that casts all the difference.

 Containers are astounding.
 They allow the user to think about the services and applications in an entirely new and digital way.
 Both Docker and Kubernetes are here to stay – they are constantly changing to improve themselves in the future.
 Regardless, they both are heavens to developers.

 Implement containers that your infrastructure needs most.
 Designing new software for container-based operating systems will not only make your applications more scalable but future proof also.
 Sticking to old VMs may work now, but in a few years, you have to accept the enormous cost of moving everything to containers or abandoning your projects altogether.